Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 “The Government recognises the economic headwinds and cost pressures ahead of us,” he said.
 “But if we do not take action early, our firms will find it harder to compete in the years ahead and our workers will be left behind.”

-There will be steps to support these companies as they adjust though, such as extending the 70 per cent funding support level for the Enterprise Development Grant for three more years to March 2023, the minister said.
+There will be steps to support these companies as they adjust, such as extending the 70 per cent funding support level for the Enterprise Development Grant for three more years to March 2023, the minister said.

 He said about S$4.6 billion is expected to be spent over the next three years on the new and enhanced economic measures announced in this budget.